IAmJonoBo/Hotpass-Win64/SECURITY.md

 - Responsible disclosure preferred; coordinate release date with reporter.
 - Credits provided in advisory unless reporter opts out.
 - Non-sensitive fixes batched into monthly security release notes.

+## Front-end protections & residual risk

+- The Hotpass web UI now performs client-side validation and sanitisation for operator inputs (admin endpoint configuration, lineage search) and clamps telemetry feedback to 500 characters while stripping control characters.
+These checks run in addition to server-side validation and reject protocols outside HTTP/HTTPS.
+- Browser interactions with Prefect and Marquez APIs are throttled via an application-level rate limiter that mirrors the platform defaults (30/min Prefect, 20/min Marquez) to reduce the risk of client burst traffic exhausting upstream quotas.
+- CSRF protection for operator feedback is enforced by requiring a per-session token retrieved from `/telemetry/operator-feedback/csrf`; feedback submission is disabled when the token or validation context is unavailable.
+- **Residual risk:** front-end validation cannot guarantee integrity if an attacker tampers with the browser runtime.
+Server-side enforcement remains authoritative and must stay enabled.
+Rate limiting is best-effort and assumes a cooperative browser; automated clients can still exceed thresholds if they bypass the UI.
+Continue to review telemetry endpoints for abuse-resistant authentication when wiring into production data paths.